 What is menopausal fatigue?

-Menopausal fatigue is a debilitating tiredness a number of perimenopausal and postmenopausal women experience.
-It is caused by menopause transition, hormonal changes and a drop in Estrogen levels.
-It is very common for some women to experience such extreme menopause fatigue that makes everyday tasks very challenging; this can lead to anxiety and worry as exhaustion takes over.
+Menopausal fatigue is debilitating tiredness, many perimenopausal, and postmenopausal women experience.
+It is caused by menopause transition, hormonal changes, and a drop in Estrogen levels.
+It is very common for some women to experience such extreme menopause fatigue that makes everyday tasks very challenging, leading to anxiety and worry as exhaustion takes over.
 It is common for menopausal women to feel weak and exhausted, with some memory loss and irritability.

 What is peri-menopause

-Perimenopause is when your body is experiencing changes in hormone levels which lead to menopausal symptoms, such as fatigue and tiredness during perimenopause.
-During this time, you may find your periods are more erratic and you start to experience other varying symptoms such as :
+Perimenopause is when your body is experiencing changes in hormone levels.
+These changes lead to menopausal symptoms, such as fatigue and tiredness during perimenopause.
+During this time, you may find your periods are more erratic, and you start to experience other varying symptoms such as :